lucarampi/Node.js-Learning/2 - SC Hello Node (with Express)/README.md

 ![Untitled](README/Untitled.png)

-To close your should open the Node server terminal and press *Ctrl + C*.
+To close your application you should open the Node server terminal and press *Ctrl + C*.

 [](https://github.com/lucarampi/Node.js-Learning/tree/master/2%20-%20SC%20Hello%20Node%20(with%20Express))